libretime/libretime/docs/manual/tracks/index.md

 matching either keyword.

-Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Libretime library.
+Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the LibreTime library.
 Media types which cannot be auditioned directly in a web browser, such as FLAC, have a lock icon instead of a loudspeaker icon, but these files can be downloaded to your local computer for audition instead.
 The **Delete** option should be used with